raysan5/raygui/README.md

 *rGuiStyler v3.1 - raygui styles editor, useful to create custom styles*

-## raygui icons: ricons
+## raygui icons

-`raygui` includes a separate module with a set of custom handcrafter icons, ready to be used and integrated in a easy way with `raygui`.
-This module is called `ricons.h` and can be automatically included just defining `RAYGUI_SUPPORT_ICONS` before including `raygui`.
+`raygui` supports custom icons provided as an external array of data.
+To support icons just define `RAYGUI_SUPPORT_ICONS` before including `raygui`.

+A set of custom handcrafter icons is provided in [`riconsdata`](src/riconsdata.h).
+This set of icons can be created and customized using [rGuiIcons](https://raylibtech.itch.io/rguiicons) tool.

 <img align="right" src="images/raygui_ricons.png">